-- People without insurance, small businesses and self-employed people will be able to buy health insurance through a Health Insurance Marketplace in your state.
-If you are eligible for insurance through a marketplace and do not purchase it, you will be subject to a penalty beginning in 2014.
+- People without insurance, small businesses and self-employed people will be able to buy health insurance through the Health Insurance Marketplace in your state.
+If you are eligible for insurance through the marketplace and do not purchase it, you will be subject to a penalty beginning in 2014.

-- Health insurance companies can no longer drop your health coverage if you get sick.
-Your health insurance is guaranteed as long as you pay your premiums.
+- Health insurance companies can no longer drop your health coverage just because you get sick.

 - New protections are also in place to limit excessive premium increases.

-- Insurance companies can no longer place lifetime or annual dollar limits on your health coverage – giving you peace of mind that your benefits won’t run out when you need them the most.
-The ban on lifetime limits started in 2010.
-The ban on annual limits begins in 2014.
+- Insurance companies can no longer place lifetime or annual dollar limits on your health coverage—giving you peace of mind that your benefits won’t run out when you need them the most.

 - You no longer have to pay some of the out-of-pocket costs for preventive care.
-This includes immunizations and screenings for certain cancers or diabetes.
+This includes immunizations and screenings for certain cancers and diabetes.

-- Starting in 2014, you may be able to get tax credits to help you pay your premiums for health insurance purchased through the Health Insurance Marketplace.
+- Depending on your income, you may be able to get financial help to cover some of the costs for health insurance purchased through the Health Insurance Marketplace.

-- If you reach the Medicare Part D coverage gap in 2013, you will receive discounts on your prescription drugs.
-You’ll get a 52.5 percent discount on brand-name drugs and a 21 percent discount on generic drugs while you are in the coverage gap this year.
+- If you reach the Medicare Part D coverage gap, you get discounts of more than 50 percent on brand-name prescription drugs and more than 20 percent on generic drugs while you are in the coverage gap.
 These discounts will gradually increase until the coverage gap disappears in 2020.

 - If your plan covers dependents, you can now include them on your insurance policy until they turn 26.

-- The Affordable Care Act makes considerable strides in addressing health disparities and advancing equality for people living with HIV/AIDS.
+- The Affordable Care Act makes considerable strides in addressing health disparities and advancing equality for people living with HIV or AIDS.
 Investments in prevention, as well as improving care coordination, will help people living with HIV/AIDS get the treatment they need.

 - Through increased research and data collection on health disparities, policymakers will have the knowledge and tools they need to continue to address the health needs of the LGBT community.